 - Paint mile markers on a bike path

 - Prayer Garden

 - Cleaned and repainted portables for school

-- or any of the many parks and facilities around Santa Clarita.
+- Any of the many parks and facilities around Santa Clarita.

-Eagle Project Service Workbook (PDF) – This is the latest BSA Eagle Project Service Workbook as published at www.scouting.org (512-927).
-Please download and print this.
+Eagle Scout Service Project Workbook (PDF) – This is the latest BSA Eagle Project Service Workbook as published at www.scouting.org (512-927).
+This document will not open properly in a browser.
+Please download and open with Adobe Reader to print this.

 After you have selected a project you will need to fill out the Eagle Scout Project Workbook.
 To prepare for committee review you need to fill out part one titled “Eagle Scout Service Project Proposal” and part two “Eagle Scout Service Project Final Plan” of the workbook, pages 1- 20.
 Your project will have a better chance of obtaining committee approval and being more successful in general if these parts are filled out and you are prepared to present this information to the committee.

 Here is the order which you must adhere to:

 - Meet with your Scoutmaster.
 Once the Scoutmaster approves your Workbook, then: